 Eligibility for physician loans is based on your status as a student, intern, fellow, resident, or professional within the medical field.
 In many cases, you will be eligible if you’re less than 10 years out from medical school.

-This applies to Medical Doctors (MD), Doctors of Osteopathy (DO), Doctors of Dental Medicine (DMD), Doctors of Dental Surgery (DDS), Doctors of Veterinary Medicine (DVM), Doctors of Pharmacy (PharmD), and may apply to other high-earning professions.
+This applies to Medical Doctors (MD), Doctors of Osteopathy (DO), Doctors of Dental Medicine (DMD), Doctors of Dental Surgery (DDS), Doctors of Veterinary Medicine (DVM), and may apply to other high-earning professions.

 We’ll help you understand whether you’re eligible for a physician loan based on your situation.